Living Wage

 0

-€ living wage premium paid in 2022
+Total € living wage premium paid since 2021

 A shared responsibility